slds-lmu/i2dl/content/chapters/04_optimization2/_index.md

 ---
-title: "Topic 04: Optimization Part 2"
+title: "Topic 04: Optimization Part II"
 ---
-This chapter introduce advanced techniques for optimization of neural networks and deep learning.
+This chapter introduces advanced techniques for optimization of neural networks and deep learning.